 The full application must be completed and submitted online.
 The application for the 2018-2019 Rosalynn Carter Fellowships for Mental Health Journalism is available here.
 Interested applicants should submit the following:

-- Resume: resumes should include: a list of representative publications; membership in professional organizations; major journalism prizes; and/or awards and year awarded.
+- Resume: Resumes should include: current job status, a list of representative publications; membership in professional organizations; major journalism prizes; and/or awards and year awarded.

 - Objectives for Fellowship and Project Description: An informal essay not to exceed 1,000 words describing the applicant's professional reasons for applying and how the fellowship would benefit the applicant's body of work.